-Corporate bonds have become a popular method of raising funds for companies seeking alternative funding.
-Banks do not lend as they used to in the past.
+Corporate bonds have become a popular method of raising funds for companies seeking alternative funding, especially as banks do not lend as they used to in the past.
 Raising funds through corporate bonds presents a way around this problem, as it allows organisations to borrow from large numbers of investors seeking to make a return, benefiting both parties.

 A bond is a fixed-income investment representing debt obligations on the part of the borrower.
 Companies issue bonds to raise capital in order to meet their short-term objectives with a pre-agreed percentage return, please be aware however that these returns are not guaranteed and investing puts your capital at risk.

 Banks are now far less cavalier in their lending policies, making it extremely difficult for new companies to secure capital for growth.
 The change in policy was designed to prevent a repeat of the events of 2007 through the consolidation of debt.
 One of the major new policies implemented was through the Financial Services bill which aimed to overhaul regulation in this sector.
 This involved the realisation of three new financial regulatory bodies, with two based within the Bank of England and the other being what we know now as the Financial Conduct Authority (FCA).